ni/nilrt/README.md

         Boot your NI Linux Real-Time compatible hardware from the recovery media and follow on-screen instructions to perform a factory reset.

     **NOTE** By default, National Instruments software is pulled from a feed hosted on ni.com.
 You can redirect to a mirror by setting IPK_NI_SUBFEED_URI to any URI supported by opkg in your org.conf,site.conf, or auto.conf.

+8. #### Building the cross-compile toolchain

+    In order to compile custom packages for NI Linux Real-Time on a host system, a cross-compile toolchain is necessary.
+This can be built directly from one of the scripts in the [`:scripts/pipelines/`](https://github.com/ni/nilrt/tree/HEAD/scripts/pipelines) directory.
+By default, it builds for x86_64 Linux hosts.

+    ```bash
+    bash ../scripts/pipelines/build.toolchain.sh
+    ```

+    During the build, a script is generated at `$BUILDDIR/tmp-glibc/deploy/sdk`, with a name like `oecore-x86_64-core2-64-toolchain-9.2.sh`.
+The script is a self-extracting archive, and can be copied to and executed on an appropriate host system to install the toolchain.

 ---